the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 **Speakers**
 A major part of putting together the agenda was all about picking our speakers.
-Speakers are what made our Symposium come alive, so we were eager to connect with different people to make sure our event had a mix of perspectives.
+Speakers are what made our symposium come alive, so we were eager to connect with different people to make sure our event had a mix of perspectives.

 When looking for speakers we:
 - reached out directly to keynote speakers whose research area or field considered data ethics and reproducibility.